 - The Journey to Life After High School: A Road Map for Parents of Children with Special Needs (PDF, 81 pages, 2014) examines the laws that impact a child with special needs, the importance of the IEP, and the different paths a child with special needs can take after graduating from high school.
 From AbilityPath.org

 - A Transition Guide to Postsecondary Education and Employment for Students and Youth with Disabilities (PDF, 62 pages, 2017) is a comprehensive overview of how state, local school districts and Vocational Rehabilitation (VR) work together with students and families to plan for the future.
 It links elements of good transition planning back to the related legislation.
 From the Office of Special Education and Rehabilitative Services U.S. Department of Education.

-Understanding the New Vision for Career Development: The Role of Family (PDF, 12 pages, 2014) introduces a new way of looking at career development for youth.
-It discusses three phases of career development: self exploration, career exploration, and career planning and management.
+Understanding the New Vision for Career Development: The Role of Family (PDF, 12 pages, 2014) introduces three phases of career development for youth: self exploration, career exploration, and career planning and management.
 From the National Collaborative on Workforce Development for Youth (NCWD/Youth).